YiyangZhang0201/starter-hugo-academic/content/note/econometrics.md

 ---
-title: Note for Econometrics I
+title: Note for Econometrics
-summary: This note is based on my learning at the GaTech and my self-study on these topics.
-Thanks a lot to Professor Karen Yan's excellent teaching!
+summary: This note is based on my learning at the GaTech Econ 7022 & 7023 and my self-study on these topics.
+Thanks a lot to Professor Karen Yan and Professor Haizeng Li's excellent teaching!
 tags:
 - Statistics
 - Economy
-date: "2022-12-15T00:00:00Z"
+date: "2024-12-25T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""